 And, if you can get your content featured in a featured snippet, you’re likely to see a significant increase in organic CTR.

 To optimize your pages for featured snippets, start by identifying the questions that people are asking about your topic.

 Then, create something that directly answers those questions.

-And, most importantly, make sure that it’s better than the competition.
+And, most importantly, make sure it’s better than the competition.

 Use Short and Attractive URLs

 When it comes to URLs, shorter is almost always better.